← Explore the method

 The decision on the table

-The decision arrives with an implicit thesis: the below-median benchmark will be captured by a central-plant and vertical-transport modernization, so the tower's economics are resolved by treating it as an efficiency-CAPEX problem.
+The decision carries an implicit thesis: that the below-median benchmark will be captured by a central-plant and vertical-transport modernization, so the tower’s economics resolve as an efficiency-CAPEX problem.
+What moves first is engineering and site diligence, and eventually the capital, so the read has to clear before it reaches the committee or the lender.

 Why the obvious read can be wrong